yoalexandra/Elite-Self/README.md

 Hold a Vision.
 Have Faith.
 Act.
 Grow!
 That’s what “Elite Self” is about

 P.S.
-More features is coming ...:)
+More features are coming ...:)